 Other Nicknames for Dachshunds

-I’ve been blogging for almost 7 years now and I think I’ve heard every name there is for a Dachshund.
+I’ve been blogging about Dachshunds, and running Dachshund club in Seattle, for 0ver 7 years.
+I think I’ve heard every name there is for a Dachshund.
 And so many variations on those names.

 The official, breed specific, names for long and narrow dogs are: